-- 2 cups uncooked long-grain white rice (or previously cooked)
+- 2 cups previously cooked long-grain white rice

 - ¼ cup carrots, finely chopped